Request Information

 *All fields are required

-AIU’s Certificate in Digital Filmmaking is taught by experienced professionals, many of whom are from the video and motion picture industries.
+AIU’s certificate in digital filmmaking is taught by experienced professionals, many of whom are from the video and motion picture industries.
 Students will receive hands-on guidance as they explore industry-simulated environments and create work that showcases their learning.

 Production Techniques I